skedwards88/react-base/README.md

 ### Check settings

-Your repo settings should specify that GitHub Pages is build from the `gh-pages` branch: https://github.com/skedwards88/repo-name/settings/pages
+Your repo settings should specify that GitHub Pages is built from the `gh-pages` branch: https://github.com/skedwards88/repo-name/settings/pages

 ### Inspect